The Safe & Together™ Model

 We know the experience of family violence has a devastating impact on children’s lives.
 It is vital that we seek ways to help children heal and to strengthen children’s family relationships.

 The Safe & Together™ Model is an internationally respected approach for working with families impacted by domestic violence perpetrator behaviour.
 At Berry Street, we are committed to the implementation of the Safe & Together™ Model across the organisation.
-To date, we have trained our Specialist Family Violence teams within our Northern Region.

 The Safe & Together™ Model was developed by David Mandel in the United States.
 The model helps child welfare systems to become better partners to adult survivors and their children, and to intervene more effectively with perpetrators.
 The growing body of data on the model shows that it helps keep children safely with their protective parent and changes the way practitioners work with the entire family.